-In May of 2001, the assets of Wil-Rich were purchased by a group of entrepreneurs who have a long and deep history of building businesses in North Dakota.
-In many respects, they have returned Wil-Rich to its innovative roots.
-Mike Bullinger has built a number of successful businesses in the building products field including Western Products, United States Seamless, EMCO Building Products and All New Gutter Service.
+In May of 2001, the assets of Wil-Rich were purchased by a group of entrepreneurs who had a long and deep history of building businesses in North Dakota.
+Returning Wil-Rich to its innovative roots.

-In 2011, Wil-Rich formed a joint venture with AGCO, a leading worldwide provider of agricultural equipment.
-AGCO-Amity JV, LLC, develops and distributes seeding and tillage equipment under the Concord, Wil-Rich, and Wishek brands, as well as Challenger, Sunflower and Massey Ferguson.
+In 2011, Wil-Rich formed a joint venture with AGCO for the manufacturing and distribution of seeding and tillage equipment under the Concord, Wil-Rich, and Wishek brands, as well as some AGCO brands.

 In 2021, the Wil-Rich line of equipment and sister brands Wishek and Concord were purchased by Väderstad AB of Sweden.
 Väderstad’s colorful history dates back to the early 60s, and has ever since been characterized by an entrepreneurial spirit, the creation of ingenious farm machinery, and a strong drive to rationalize farming methods.
 The company now known as Vaderstad Inc., will continue to innovate and provide the high-quality products and levels of service and support that the Wil-Rich name has been known for in the quest to be the world’s leading partner for an outstanding emergence.